 Budgeting should not be an end, but the means by which we can accomplish our financial goals.
 Of course that means you need to start by establishing those goals.
 If you can’t come up with your own, try these (in order):

-4. Fund a 529-education fund (now expanded via the tax plan, to include private or parochial school for up to $10,000 in tuition and other expenses)
+4. Fund a 529 education-savings account (now expanded to include private or parochial school for up to $10,000 in tuition and other expenses)

 5. Establish a general investment account to fund anything from a second home to an accelerated path to retirement